weld-io/feature-discoverer/README.md

-# Feature Discoverer
+# Feature Discoverer / Tutorial Engine

-API service supporting an interactive guide that can help a user explore an application.
+API service supporting a tutorial/interactive guide that can help a user explore an application.

 ![Feature Discoverer in-app example](example.png)